-"nerefore, these financial statements do not include:
+Therefore, these financial statements do not include:

-- certain comparative information as otherwise required by IFRS; - certain disclosures regarding the Company's capital management; - certain disclosures in relation to IFRS 15 Revenue Contracts with Customers; - a statement of cash tows: - the effect of future accounting standards not yet adopted; - the disclosure of the remaneration of key management personnel; and - disclosure of related party transactions with other wholly owned members of Civitas Social Housing PLC
+- certain comparative information as otherwise required by IFRS; - certain disclosures regarding the Company's capital management: - certain disclosures in relation to IFRS 15 Revenue Contracts with Customers; - a statement of cash flows: - the effect of future accounting standards not yet adopted; - the disclosure of the remaneration of key management personnel and - disclosure of related party transactions with other wholly owned memoers of Civitas Social Housing PLC.

-In addition, and in accordance with FRS 101, further disclosure exemptions have been adopted because equivalent disclosures are included in the Company's consolidated financial statements.
-These financial statements do not include certain disclosures in respect of:
+In addition, and in accordance with FRS 101, further disclosure exemptions have been adopted because equivalent disclosures are included in the Company's consolidated financia, statements.
+These financia, statements do not include certain disclosures in respect of have a middled - than principally seen after piet strongs

-- tinancial instruments; and - fair value measurement other than certain disc osures required as a result of recording financia, instruments at fair value.
+- financial instruments; and - fair value measurement other than certain disclosures required as a result of recording financial instruments at fair value the state of the state of

-The Company has taken advantage of the exemption in section 408 of the Companies Act 2006 not to present its own income statement of comprehensive income the contract of the second of
+The Company has taken advantage of the exemption in section 468 of the Companies Act 2006 not to present its own income statement of statement of comprehensive income.